Holiday Fat Fighting Tips

 Eat vegetables whenever possible, just avoid the sauces.
 If you have foods like carrots, celery, baby corn, broccoli or cauliflower, eat those first.
 If the options are breads, chips, cheese or sweets, eat them sparingly or not at all.

 To avoid binging, make a promise you won't use a plate.
-Don't eat any more than you can hold in one hand and definitely don't hang around the buffet table.
-Walk to the other side of the room so you're not near anything tempting.
+Don't eat any more than you can hold in one hand, and don't hang around the buffet table.
+Walk to the other side of the room, so you're not near anything tempting.

 During dinner, don't load your plate with the stuff you already know you like.
 Take small portions and sample ALL the foods.
 You'll expose yourself to new tastes and avoid binging on old favorites.